epfl-ada/ada-2022-project-souvladaki/README.md

 ## Internal Organization :memo:
 Here, we describe our internal organization.
 Our team meets up to coordinate and synchronize, so that every member is aware of the different aspects and components of our project, but every teammate is assigned specific parts of the work.
-- Henri: Visualizations, Graph analytics classification
+- Henri: Datastory, Graph clustering visualization
-- Ioannis: Code maintenance, Visualizations
+- Ioannis: Datastory, Visual link position analysis and final graphs
-- Manos: Code maintenance, Website for Datastory
+- Manos: Datastory, Graph analysis and paths code
-- Basile: Code maintenance, Website for Datastory, Visualizations, Datastory
+- Basile: Datastory, paths code

 ## Related Work :copyright: